Amith-Ramachandran/fitness_sensor_tracking/README.md

    "docker run -p 8080:8080 fitness_sensor" (Use sudo, if required).
 This will start the server.

 4) Start the frontend app.
+(Refer : https://github.com/Amith-Ramachandran/workoutwebui)

 ## Exposed APIs